0xPolygon/polygon-docs/README.md

 ### Setup

-1. **Clone Repository**: Clone the Polygon Technical Docs repository to your local machine.
+1. **Clone repository**: Clone the Polygon Technical Docs repository to your local machine.
-2. **Create a Virtual Environment**: Run `virtualenv venv; source venv/bin/activate` in the root directory.
+2. **Create a virtual environment**: Run `virtualenv venv; source venv/bin/activate` in the root directory.
-3. **Install Dependencies**: Install required Python packages with `pip3 install -r requirements.txt`.
+3. **Install dependencies**: Install required Python packages with `pip3 install -r requirements.txt`.

 ### Running the website

-1. **MkDocs in Strict Mode**: Use `mkdocs serve --strict` for a production-like environment.
+1. **MkDocs in strict mode**: Use `mkdocs serve --strict` for a production-like environment.
-2. **MkDocs in Normal Mode**: Use `mkdocs serve` for a less strict, more forgiving environment, suitable for debugging.
+2. **MkDocs in normal mode**: Use `mkdocs serve` for a less strict, more forgiving environment, suitable for debugging.

 ### Docker alternative